jurjen93/lofar_helpers/README.md

 Clone this full repo with: ```git clone https://github.com/jurjen93/lofar_helpers.git```

-For these two scripts you need a few other important (LOFAR/astronomy) Python packages, or work in a singularity containing all the software
+For these scripts you need a few other important (LOFAR/astronomy) Python packages, or work in a singularity containing all the software.

 Two standalone scripts are briefly discussed below: